UAL Decolonising Arts Institute's 20/20 programme

 Working with Wolverhampton Art Gallery

 “I'm thrilled to be working with such a talented team at the gallery, and I'm looking forward to contributing to the important conversation around decolonisation.
 I believe that decolonisation is not about deleting things, but about widening the discussion.
 Why aren't minority communities represented in our museums and galleries?
-What can we as artists do to change that”
+What can we do to change that”

 The Outputs